Ben Nicholson: Life and works

 Nicholson's first notable work was following a meeting with the playwright J. M. Barrie on holiday in Rustington, Sussex, in 1904.
 As a result of this meeting, Barrie used a drawing by Nicholson as the base for a poster for the play Peter Pan; his father William designed some of the sets and costumes.

 Nicholson was exempted from World War I military service due to asthma.
 He travelled to New York in 1917 for an operation on his tonsils, then visited other American cities, returning to Britain in 1918.
 Before he returned, Nicholson's mother died in July of influenza and his brother Anthony Nicholson was killed in action.

 From 1920 to 1933, he was married to the painter Winifred Nicholson and lived in London.
 After Nicholson's first exhibition of figurative works in London in 1922, his work began to be influenced by Synthetic Cubism, and later by the primitive style of Rousseau.
 In 1926, he became chair of the Seven and Five Society.

 In London, Nicholson met the sculptors Barbara Hepworth (to whom he was married from 1938 to 1951) and Henry Moore.
 On visits to Paris, he met Mondrian, whose work in the neoplastic style was to influence him in an abstract direction, and Picasso, whose cubism would also find its way into his work.
 His gift, however, was the ability to incorporate these European trends into a new style that was recognizably his own.
 He first visited St Ives, Cornwall, in 1928 with his fellow painter Christopher Wood, where he met the fisherman and painter, Alfred Wallis.
 In Paris in 1933, he made his first wood relief, White Relief, which contained only right angles and circles.
 In 1937, he was one of the editors of Circle, an influential monograph on constructivism.
 He believed that abstract art should be enjoyed by the general public, as shown by the Nicholson Wall, a mural he created for the garden of Sutton Place in Guildford, Surrey.
-Nicholson moved to St Ives in 1939 living at Trezion, Salubrious Place, for 19 years.
+Nicholson moved to St Ives in 1939, living at Trezion, Salubrious Place, for 19 years.
 In 1943, he joined the St Ives Society of Artists.
 In 1951 he and Barbara Hepworth divorced.

 He won the prestigious Carnegie Prize in 1952 and in 1955 a retrospective exhibition of his work was shown at the Tate Gallery in London.
-In 1956, he won the first Guggenheim International painting prize and in 1957 the international prize for painting at the Sao Paulo Art Biennial.
+In 1956, he won the first Guggenheim International painting prize and in 1957 the international prize for painting at the São Paulo Art Biennial.

 Nicholson married the photographer Felicitas Vogler in 1957 and moved to Castagnola, Switzerland, in 1958.
 In 1968, he received the British Order of Merit (OM).
 In 1971, he separated from Vogler and moved to Cambridge.
 In 1977, they divorced.

-Nicholson's last home was in Pilgrim's Lane, Hampstead.
+Nicholson's last home was in Pilgrims Lane, Hampstead.
 He died there on 6 February 1982 and was cremated at Golders Green Crematorium on 12 February 1982.